Nytuo/NyXoS/README.md

 | SUPER + C                 | Launch `telegram-desktop`                                             |
 | Print                     | Take screenshot (currently configured to area capture into clipboard) |

-All other keybindings can be found at [bind.conf](./home/config/hypr/bind.conf)

 ## NixOS specific zsh aliases

 - **fullClean** - Fully clean old generations data
 - **rebuild** - alias to `nixos-rebuild switch`
 - **fullRebuild** - same as previous but also includes `home-manager switch`
 - **homeRebuild** - only rebuild home-manager

-> Make sure to make appropriate changes to [shell.nix](./home/user/shell.nix) flake paths.

-## 📖 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.